iankorf/blast-primer/README.md

 |  +1   |    -2    |  -2  |  -1  | 10.90 | 19.12  |  87.53  |
 |  +1   |    -1    |  -2  |  -2  | 13.97 | 49.11  |  70.97  |

-Notice that the smaller the gap penalties, the longer and lower pecent identity of the alignment.
+Notice that the smaller the gap penalties, the longer and lower percent identity of the alignment.
+It's easier to make alignments if you allow gaps, and the lower the gap costs, the easier it gets.

 ### Synthesis